-- Privacy.
-Two roommates, two bathrooms means each person has a bathroom to call her own.
+- Privacy: Two roommates, two bathrooms means each person has a bathroom to call their own.
 While you might use each other's bathroom (in fact, you'll need to for showering if you've only got one full one), you'll each have your own space to store toiletries, medication, and other personal items.

 If You're Renting Alone

 If you're planning on living in an apartment without roommates, then you need only one bathroom, right?

 Not necessarily.
 The case for having only one bathroom is certainly stronger if you're living alone, but many people who don't have roommates still prefer having that extra bathroom.
 Here are reasons why you might want two bathrooms:

 - Privacy: Having two bathrooms gives you the luxury of being able to keep the bathroom closest to your bedroom private if that's important to you.
 This means you can have the second bathroom be the one that guests use, and perhaps spend more effort and money on that bathroom's decor.
 You could keep your medications and private toiletries in the bathroom that you primarily use, out of sight and reach of curious guests.

 - Backup: As mentioned above, you'll appreciate having an extra bathroom if one of your toilets stops working properly.